 We are always excited to have undergraduates join us in the lab!
 Please send me an email to set up a time to talk about research opportunities.
 There are possibilities for research credit, work study, and hourly wages.
 While not a requirement, we highly recommend that students take BIOL 005C prior to join the lab.

-We are currently recruiting 1-2 graduate student seeking to focus on population and community ecology of dry temperate forests ecology to start in Fall 2023 and work within our Forest Dynamics plot (https://mspaso.wixsite.com/traitecology/research).
+We are currently recruiting 1-2 graduate student seeking to focus on population and community ecology of dry temperate forests ecology to start in Fall 2024 and work within our Forest Dynamics plot (https://mspaso.wixsite.com/traitecology/research).
 We are specifically seeking people interested in linking dispersal, demography, community assembly, and/or ecosystem function.
 If you are interested, please email me (firstname.lastname@example.org) with a short note of why you are interested and your CV so we can schedule a meeting to chat.
 Prospective students from traditionally excluded groups are encouraged to apply.

 While the lab does not currently have funding for postdoctoral researchers, I am willing to work with dedicated candidates to develop fellowship and grant proposals that would fund their work in the lab.
 Potential postdoctoral researchers are encouraged to contact me a year before finishing their PhD or current post-doc, to allow time to develop these proposals.